 Already at the bottom of the smashers rankings, Fede Chingotto achieves the double in the statistics of Padel Intelligence by being the worst performing player in rulo.

-As a reminder, the rulo is a shot derived from the smash where a player hits the ball with topspin and aims at the opposite grid.
-A short smash placed and crossed which forces the diagonal defender to come and block before the grid, at the risk of being caught by the random rebound against the metal.
-A technique which allows you to keep the net while leaving your opponents at the bottom, without taking too much risk and varying in relation to the bandeja or vibora.
+As a reminder, the rulo is a shot derived from the smash where a player hits the ball with a topspin effect and aims at the opposite grid.
+A short, placed and crossed smash that forces the defender in the diagonal to come and block before the grid, at the risk of being caught by the random rebound against the metal.
+A technique that allows you to keep the net while leaving the opponents at the back, without taking too many risks and varying from the bandeja or the vibora.

 While we had observed the total domination of Javier Ruiz and Franco Stupaczuk in this sector, we can now focus on the bottom left corner of the graph where the players hitting the fewest rulos with the lowest success rate are located: